 (ii) Exceptional hardship factors which are not covered by the criteria for the allocation of student parking permits, providing that these circumstances can be substantiated and there is a valid reason why these were not made known at the time of the original application.

-Where the case put forward by you cannot be decided at the sifting stage, it will be referred to the Parking Panel which will make its decision within three weeks of the submission of the appeal.
+Where the case put forward by you cannot be decided at this stage, it will be referred to the Parking Panel which will make its decision within three weeks of the submission of the appeal.
 The membership of the Parking Panel will consist of at least 3 members but will not include any officer of the University previously involved with consideration of the original application or the appeal.
 You will be informed of the outcome of your appeal within 5 working days.

 To apply for a parking permit, please click the apply button below.
 You will need your Keele username and password to log on to complete the process.